 The Australian Centre brings together scholars who are interested in contributing to and furthering the Centre's focus on advancing a critical understanding of Australia as a colonial project.
-Underpinned by our commitment to working in a collaborative manner, the Australian Centre utilises the expertise of each of its members to present a unique and nuanced perspective on the settler state, its culture, institutions, sovereignty and identities.
+Underpinned by our commitment to working in a collaborative manner, the Centre utilises the expertise of each Fellow to present a unique and nuanced perspective on the settler state, its culture, institutions, sovereignty and identities.

 Professor Adrian Little

 Adrian Little is the Pro Vice Chancellor (International) at the University of Melbourne and Professor of Political Theory.
 Having moved to Melbourne from the University of London in 2004, he went on to be the Head of the School of Social and Political Sciences for a decade between 2007 and 2017.
 His work focuses on theories of democracy and conflict, complexity, borders and migration, temporality, relational ontologies particularly in Indigenous-settler relations, and British and Irish politics.
 He has published seven monographs including Temporal Politics: Contested Pasts, Uncertain Futures (Edinburgh University Press, 2022).
 In 2020 he was elected as a Fellow of the Academy of Social Sciences in Australia.